Subaru-PFS/pfs_helpdesk_tutorial/docs/02_04_run_science.md

 Note that we do not have to run the `reduceExposure` pipeline before we run the `science` pipeline (a single command is sufficient to run the entire pipeline): the `science` pipeline knows how to produce all the necessary intermediate datasets itself, and the above two commands are completely independent: they do not share any intermediate datasets.
 However, we could have first run the `reduceExposure` pipeline and then fed its outputs into the `science` pipeline by including `$RERUN/reduceExposure` in the list of input collections for the `science` pipeline.

+## Introduction to Reduction Steps

+<span style="color:red">**NOTE: This section is work in progress.**</span>.

+---

+This section will include more detailed descriptions of each of the reduction steps in the `science` pipeline.

 ## Retrieve Data Products